Keep your kids busy around camp with these fun camping activities for toddlers!

 Sometimes, though, work has got to get done before play!

-Have a nature scavenger hunt with your kids around camp!
+Have a Nature ABCs Scavenger hunt with your kids around camp!

-I love these because it’s a great way to encourage your child to pay attention to details!
+I love these because it’s a great way to go over letter sounds with your kids!

 Make S’mores!